 Upstate Forever was awarded Accreditation by the Land Trust Accreditation Commission in 2008, proving we meet the highest standards of our profession.

-Upstate Forever currently holds 108 agreements (also known as conservation easements), protecting over 20,000 acres across the Upstate.
+Upstate Forever currently holds 112 easements, protecting nearly 21,000 acres across the Upstate.
 Others are in progress.
 While most of these are on privately owned and privately managed land, some are on parks and other public access land.

 Why Protect Private Land?